Embassy of Afghanistan, Canberra

-The Embassy of Afghanistan in Canberra is the Islamic Republic of Afghanistan's diplomatic mission to the Commonwealth of Australia.
-It is also accredited to New Zealand and Fiji.
+The Embassy of Afghanistan in Canberra is the suspended diplomatic mission of the State of Afghanistan to the Commonwealth of Australia.
+It was also accredited to New Zealand and Fiji.
 It is located in the suburb of Deakin, at 4 Beale Crescent.
-The current Afghan Ambassador to Australia, serving since 2017, is Wahidullah Waissi.
+It was established by the former Islamic Republic of Afghanistan.
+Following the Taliban’s capture of Kabul on 15 August 2021, the embassy continued to operate autonomously until its operations were suspended on 30 June 2026.